aadharkansal/rest-api-django/README.md

     $ docker-compose up -d --build
     ```

     Test it out at [http://localhost:8001](http://localhost:8001).
-The "app" folder is mounted into the container and your code changes apply automatically.
+The "store" folder is mounted into the container and your code changes apply automatically.

 ### Test Locally without Docker